cessda/cessda.cvs.two/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for instructions on how to deploy the project on a live system.
+See the deployment section for instructions on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+These are a list of dependencies that are required to build and run CVManager

 - Java to run the application
 - Maven to build the application